 Cryptocurrency prices do not swing arbitrarily.
-There is actual science behind the volatility as several factors cause it.
-This piece seeks to shed light on the various factors that determine prices to understand cryptocurrency prices better.
+There is actual science behind the volatility, as several factors cause it.
+This piece sheds light on the various factors determining prices to understand cryptocurrency prices better.

 Since prices are inherently chaotic among digital assets, market investors should use a coin price tracker such as CoinStats to keep tabs on changing prices automatically.
-CoinStats is a leading portfolio manager in the space that allows investors to monitor all their crypto holdings from one dashboard.
+CoinStats is a leading portfolio manager, allowing investors to monitor all their crypto holdings from one dashboard.